paulosabayomi/ThreadsPipe-py/README.md

     env_variable: str = None
 )
 ```

-**Description**
-Use this method to refresh unexpired long lived access tokens before they expire, long lived access tokens expire after 60 days, and you can only refresh long lived token and anytime after it is at least 24 hours old.

 **Parameters**
 *access_token*: `str` The long lived access token that will be refreshed for a new and life-extended one.